dmagalla-te/ais-v3-installer/README.md

 ## 🛠 Support

-If you run into issues or need help configuring, please contact the engineering team or open an issue in this repository (if allowed).
+If you run into issues or need help configuring, please contact the integrations team.